 Certain areas of the body may hurt more than others, in addition, patients with very thick, dark hair may experience more discomfort than those with thin or light-coloured hair because thicker, darker hair absorbs more of the laser light during treatments.

-Given that there are other Hair Removal Lasers on the market and more traditional methods, please discuss alternative options specific to your aesthetic needs.
+Given that there are other Hair Removal Treatments on the market like more traditional methods, please discuss alternative options specific to your aesthetic needs.

 Patients need to be aware that they will first need to have a full consultation before you receive your first treatment.
 Depending on your consultation, we will determine if we can start immediately with the treatment or not.